zackmdavis/Feature_Selection/story.md

 You look at more sequences from the first input stream.
 They all conform to the same general pattern of mostly being small numbers (below ten), punctuated by a series of bursts of larger numbers—but the details differ every time.

-Sometimes the bursts start out short, then progressively grow longer, before shortening again (as with the first two examples you looked at).
+Sometimes the bursts start out shorter, then progressively grow longer, before shortening again (as with the first two examples you looked at).
 But sometimes the bursts are all a constant length, looking like `438, 438, 438, 438, 438, 438, 438, 438, 438, ...` (although the particular length varies by example).

 About half the time, the burst pattern consists of numbers around 200, spaced two positions apart, looking like `201, 4, 2, 203, 0, 8, 208, 3, 4, 200 ...` (like the second example you looked at).